-- f) In determining appropriate locations for public service facilities, the City shall have regard for the type of service provided by the facility, recognizing that some uses will serve a localized population, while others will serve the whole or large portions of the City.
-Where appropriate, public service facilities are encouraged to be incorporated within both public and private development. - g) A Community Hub is to be considered in WESTON 7, which may consist of a public library and/or a community centre co-located within a public park.
-The Southeast Quadrant, identified on Schedule 1, is the preferred location for the WESTON 7 Community Hub. - h) Schedule 1 identifies symbolically conceptual locations for 3 Elementary Schools to serve the future population of WESTON 7.
+- g) In determining appropriate locations for public service facilities, the City shall have regard for the type of service provided by the facility, recognizing that some uses will serve a localized population, while others will serve the whole or large portions of the City.
+Where appropriate, public service facilities are encouraged to be incorporated within both public and private development. - h) A Community Hub is to be considered in WESTON 7, which may consist of a public library and/or a community centre co-located within an Urban Park Space.
+The Southeast Quadrant, identified on Schedule 1, is the preferred location for the WESTON 7 Community Hub.
+The need for a Community Hub within WESTON 7 will be subject to additional evaluation in accordance with the City's Active Together Master Plan. - i) Schedule 1 identifies symbolically conceptual locations for 3 Elementary Schools to serve the future population of WESTON 7.
 The number and location of future Elementary Schools will be dependent on the actual level of population growth, as WESTON 7 continues to evolve.
 The following policies shall inform the location and securement of Elementary Schools: - i.
 The precise location, size, configuration and phasing of any Elementary School shall be determined in consultation with the School Boards through the required Block Plan process prior to any planning approvals on sites that include a conceptual location for an Elementary School, as identified on Schedule 1.
 Prior to final approval of such an application for development, satisfactory arrangements shall be made with the appropriate School Board for the securement of lands or floor space to accommodate an Elementary School; - ii.
 Where an Elementary School location identified on Schedule 1 is not required by a School Board, the lands may be developed in accordance with the underlying land use designation without an Amendment to this Plan; - iii.
 Elementary Schools are a permitted land use within both the Mixed-Use I and Mixed-Use II designations.
 No Amendment to this Plan shall be required should an Elementary School be located anywhere in a designation where they are specifically identified as a permitted use.
-Schools should be located adjacent to a public park, where feasible; and - iv.
+Schools should be located adjacent to an Urban Park Space, where feasible; and - iv.
 The City will work with the School Boards to develop Urban Format Elementary Schools that are appropriate within a highly urban context, with a reduced land area, a multi-storey building and/or the opportunity to locate within a mixed-use building.
-It is crucial that the Province establish capital funding benchmarks and various funding tools for the School Boards to deliver appropriate Urban Format Elementary Schools.